 Goodwill is tested for impairment on an annual basis, in accordance with Statement of Financial Accounting Standards ("SFAS") No. 142, "Goodwill and Other Intangible Assets."
 In assessing whether goodwill is impaired, the fair market value of the related reporting unit is compared to its carrying amount, including goodwill.
 If the carrying amount of the reporting unit exceeds its fair market value, the second step of the goodwill impairment test is performed to measure the amount of impairment loss, if any.
 The second step of the goodwill impairment test consists of comparing the implied fair value of reporting unit goodwill with the carrying amount of that goodwill.
 If the carrying amount of reporting unit goodwill exceeds the implied fair value of that goodwill, an impairment loss is recognized equal to such excess.
 The implied fair value of goodwill is determined in the same manner, as when determining the amount of goodwill recognized in a business combination.
-The Company completed the required annual impairment tests of goodwill and indefinite lived intangible assets during the quarter ended March 31, 2006, and no adjustment to the carrying values of goodwill or indefinite lived intangible assets was required.
+The Company completed the required annual impairment tests of goodwill and indefinite lived intangible assets was required.